draeger-lab/SBSCL/README.md

 Please e-mail any bugs, problems, suggestions, or issues regarding this library to the bug tracker at https://github.com/draeger-lab/SBSCL/issues

+### Note on XML parsers (JDK ≥ 17)

+SBSCL excludes legacy `xercesImpl`, `xml-apis`, and `xalan` (pulled transitively by `jlibsedml`) to avoid JAXP compatibility issues on modern JDKs (e.g., an `AbstractMethodError` during Log4j2 XML configuration).
+If you rely on specific Xerces/Xalan features, please open an issue so we can provide an opt-in solution

 ## Licensing terms

 This file is part of Simulation Core Library, a Java-based library for efficient numerical simulation of biological models.